Ignore the Password is about to expire today email scam

-Phishing is a popular method for cybercriminals to deliver malicious software by encouraging recipients to open a malicious attachment or website links.
-It is also a popular method for scammers to extract personal information (e.g., credit card details, login credentials).
-As a rule, cybercriminals disguise their phishing emails as official, important letters from legitimate companies or other entities.
-Emails of this kind should never be responded, or links, files/attachments in them opened.
+Phishing is a popular method for cyber criminals to deliver malicious software by encouraging recipients to open rogue attachments or website links.
+It is also a common method for scammers to extract personal information (e.g., credit card details, login credentials).

 Name | Password is about to expire today email scam |